Child Custody Lawyer

 Exploring a Collaborative Approach To Child Custody Arrangements

-Child custody negotiations do not have to be contentious, especially when you have Donna J. Smiedt as your legal advocate.
-In addition to her background in mediation, Ms. Smiedt also has deep experience applying a collaborative law approach to family law cases, and she can do the same to ease the process in your child custody case if you choose to work with our Arlington law firm.
+Child custody negotiations do not have to be contentious, especially when you have David Cook and John Clark as your legal advocates.
+In addition to our background in mediation, we also have deep experience applying a collaborative law approach to family law cases, and we can do the same to ease the process in your child custody case if you choose to work with our Arlington law firm.

 Children's Interests Come First